Brad Anderson (cartoonist): Personal life

 Anderson was married and had one daughter, Christine, and three sons, Craig, Paul and Mark with his wife Barbara.
-Anderson died on August 30, 2015 at The Woodlands, Texas at the age of 91 of congestive heart failure.
+Anderson died on August 30, 2015, in The Woodlands, Texas, at the age of 91 of congestive heart failure.
 He was buried at Portland Evergreen Cemetery in Portland, New York.

+Anderson became a Freemason in Brocton and was also a member of the Scottish Rite.

-A nearby statue of Anderson and a dog representing Marmaduke was dedicated in 2016.
+A statue of Anderson and a dog representing Marmaduke was dedicated in 2016 in Brocton.